exercism/java/exercises/hamming/README.md

 [rule](https://github.com/junit-team/junit4/wiki/rules) throughout the track to verify that the exceptions you throw
 are:

-1. instances of a specified Java type;
+1. instances of a specified Java type (in this case : "IllegalArgumentException");
-2. (optionally) initialized with a specified message.
+2. initialized with a specified message (in this case : "leftStrand and rightStrand must be of equal length.").

 ## Setup